Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 CapRover is good for you if:

-- You prefer a more mature, stable platform
+- You prefer a more proven, battle-hardened platform

 Dokku: The Heroku Clone

-Dokku calls itself “the smallest PaaS implementation you’ve ever seen,” and that’s accurate.
-It’s a CLI-only tool that gives you a Heroku-like git push deployment experience on your own server.
+Dokku calls itself “the smallest PaaS implementation you’ve ever seen.”
+Accurate.
+It’s a collection of shell scripts that gives you Heroku-like git push deployments on your own server.
+No bloat.

 What Makes Dokku Special

 Plugin ecosystem.
-Dokku’s functionality comes from plugins — databases, caching, cron jobs, Let’s Encrypt, and more are all plugins you install as needed.
+Dokku’s features come from plugins — databases, caching, cron, Let’s Encrypt, all opt-in.
+You install only what you need.

 Setting Up Dokku